parvanacanan/parvanacanan/README.md

 - Performs basic arithmetic operations: addition, subtraction, multiplication & division.
 - Simple user interface with intuitive button layout. https://github.com/parvanacanan/simpleCalculator.git

+---

+### ✅ Catch the Mole
+A fun iOS game where you tap the mole as it appears randomly on the screen
+- Built with Swift and UIKit
+- Uses gesture recognizers and timers
+- Tracks current score and high score
+- Simple and interactive gameplay

 ## 🛠️ What I’m Working On